ehealth-ua/api-spec/readme.md

 TBD..

 # Support
-All the support tickets related to the public API should be registered with the `kind/support` label It should consist of the below chapters
+All the support tickets related to the public API should be registered with the `kind/support` label.

+It should consist of the below chapters

 ## Steps to Reproduce (Repro steps)